What’s the difference between PADI & SSI and how does it affect me?

 So is there really any difference at all?

 There are some differences of emphasis in training, and some in the way PADI and SSI dive centres supervise their instructors; briefly, PADI instructors may freelance while SSI requires them to be responsible to a dive centre.
+With SSI you will need to show also experience (number of dives) to reach the next level, PADI really not care about your experience, you will be take one course straight after other one...
 This might be a safty factor where SSI instructors will be assess through the dive center and the organization rather than only organiztion her self.

 SSI supports a modern way to teach the theory is exceptional!